franke-hub/SDL/src/cpp/Xample/README.md

 Copyright (C) 2023 Frank Eskesen.

-The example programs in this subdirectory are free content and may be freely copied and used for any purpose, including commercial use.
+All example programs in this subdirectory are free content and may be freely copied and used for any purpose, including commercial use.
 Attribution is NOT required.